How to Check What CPU You Have? (and Its Specs)

 Processors are also differentiated in terms of how much energy they consume.
 This is roughly defined by the TDP (Thermal Design Power) and is expressed in Watts.

-Desktops CPUs have a high TDP since power delivery and heat dissipation is not as big of an issue as compared to on a laptop.
+Desktop CPUs have a high TDP since power delivery and heat dissipation are not as big of an issue as on a laptop.

 With laptops, however, CPU can vary tremendously in terms of how much power they consume.